Kelvin Valley Railway: Absorbed by the NBR

-The KVR was absorbed by the North British Railway on 1 August 1885.
+The KVR was absorbed by the North British Railway on 1 August 1885 under the North British Railway Act 1885 (48 & 49 Vict. c. cxix).
 The declared cost of constructing the line was £77,308.
 KVR shareholders were to receive a guaranteed 4% dividend for two years and thereafter 5% in perpetuity.

 The NBR opened the Glasgow City and District Railway in 1886, providing a through east-west sub-surface route through Glasgow.
 This hugely relieved the pressure on the cramped and congested Queen Street terminus, and the NBR was now able to establish a passenger service pattern over the Maryhill line.
 From 1886, trains generally started at Bridgeton Cross, running through Queen Street Low Level and Maryhill, to Torrance and Kilsyth.
 The previous passenger service through Lenzie and Kirkintilloch continued as well.
 However the passenger business on the routes remained very quiet, the residential development never having taken place.
 Sunday school excursions to the rural beauty spots on the line provided the most animated business.

-Bairds internal tramway system connected both to the Kelvin Valley line at Kilsyth and the former Edinburgh and Glasgow Railway main line at Gartshore (a little west of Croy), but the company sent the bulk of its mineral traffic over the Kelvin Valley line to quays on the Clyde, and this proved to be the dominant source of income for the line.
+Baird's internal tramway system connected both to the Kelvin Valley line at Kilsyth and the former Edinburgh and Glasgow Railway main line at Gartshore (a little west of Croy), but the company sent the bulk of its mineral traffic over the Kelvin Valley line to quays on the Clyde, and this proved to be the dominant source of income for the line.

 On 2 July 1888 the Kilsyth and Bonnybridge Railway opened, running eastwards from the KVR station at Kilsyth, and connecting to the Caledonian Railway line at Larbert Junction, via Bonnybridge.